-In reward-based motor learning, adults learn by repeating movements following reward (signaling success) and varying movements following reward absence (signaling failure) (e.g.[13,14]).
-A characteristic of such learning is exploration, as reflected by larger changes in movements following reward absence than following reward [15].
+In reward-based motor learning, adults learn by repeating movements following reward (signaling success) and varying movements following reward absence (signaling failure) (e.g., [13,14]).
+A characteristic of such learning is exploration, as reflected by larger changes in movements following reward absence than following a reward [15].
 In young adults, reward-based motor learning has been observed in various simple target-directed reaching tasks and trajectory-matching tasks in which arm movements are registered with a robot arm or a handheld stylus on a drawing tablet, and digital reward feedback signaling success or failure is delivered on a screen [8,13,16-19].
 Participants typically learn by finding or following an invisible reward zone that is abruptly or gradually shifted away from a visual target, meaning that they learn to reach to a different place than where they see this visual target.
 Both implicit and explicit processes contribute to such reward-based motor learning [14].
-While simple tasks can be learned in this way, the effectiveness of reward-based motor learning decreases with task complexity.
+While simple tasks can be learned in this way, the effectiveness of reward-based motor learning decreases with task complexity, as the mapping between control parameters and feedback becomes many-to-one, requiring the learner to solve a credit assignment problem.
 For instance, learning decreases with the number of target movements and with the number of spatial dimensions the reward feedback is based on [19].

 We expect children to show reward-based motor learning.
 Childhood is an obvious period for motor learning, and reward-based motor learning is, in addition to error-based learning, one of the key mechanisms for motor learning.
-Reward-based motor learning can be described with a simple mechanism [13] and has been attributed to brain structures such as the basal ganglia and motor cortex [20], that mature relatively early in childhood, i.e. preceding the maturation of higher-order brain areas such as the frontal cortex [11].
-Moreover, reward-based motor learning can happen implicitly [14]..
+Reward-based motor learning can be described with a simple mechanism [13] and has been attributed to brain structures such as the basal ganglia and motor cortex [20], that mature relatively early in childhood, i.e., preceding the maturation of higher-order brain areas such as the frontal cortex [11].
+Moreover, reward-based motor learning can happen implicitly [14].
 In fact, after data collection, our expectation that children can exhibit reward-based motor learning based on binary success-failure feedback was confirmed: in a preprint, Hill and colleagues reported reward-based learning of a reaching endpoint in children of three years and older [9].

-While we expect children to show reward-based motor learning, albeit perhaps less than adults due to differences in the development of motor control and cognition.
-Explicit processes such as decision-making are attributed to the frontal cortex [21] which develops during adolescence [11].
-These explicit processes might play an important role in reward-based motor learning [21,22] and hence, learning may increase with age.
-In addition, motor control is important in reward-based motor learning: highly precise movements due to low motor noise variability, and high variability due to exploration both facilitate reward-based motor learning [13,23].
-Children have demonstrated higher levels of motor variability, which might be attributed to motor noise [24-26], and might hence show reduced reward-based learning.
+While we expect children to show reward-based motor learning, their learning may be less than adults due to differences in the development of motor control and cognition.
+Explicit processes such as decision-making are attributed to the frontal cortex [21], which develops during adolescence [11].
+These explicit processes might play an important role in reward-based motor learning [21,22], and hence, learning may increase with age.
+In addition, motor control is important in reward-based motor learning: highly precise movements due to low motor noise variability and high variability due to exploration both facilitate reward-based motor learning [13,23].
+Children have demonstrated higher levels of motor variability, which might be attributed to motor noise [24-26] and might show reduced reward-based learning.
 Moreover, children have been shown to tune variability less to the task-relevant dimensions where exploration is beneficial [27,28], which might hamper their reward-based learning as compared to adults.